Beginner writer mistakes I made (so you don’t have to)

 One of the biggest beginner writer mistakes is being too kind to your characters – you have to make them work for their victory.
 An easy way to do this is to list all your conflict ideas in the brainstorming phase and use them when you’re writing your story.

-There needs to be multiple obstacles along the way because without conflict it really won’t matter that much when your characters get to live happily ever after at the end of the story.
+There also need to be multiple obstacles along the way, because without conflict, it really won’t matter that much when your characters get to live happily ever after at the end of the story, and what’s more, your story will be over far too soon and your characters can’t go through meaningful change.
+Don’t worry, you’ll find out how to fix this next.

 How to fix having no conflict in your story